CodingItWrong/codingitwrong.com/_posts/2018-05-10-ember-orbit.md

 By default, Ember-Orbit creates an in-memory Store for holding data.
 This only runs as long as your app does, so you wouldn't want to use Orbit with only this Store set up in a real app.
 But it's useful for us to see what it does on its own.

-Let's start with defining the model for the message:
+Let's start with defining the model for the message.
+Create an `app/models/message.js` and add the following:

 ```js
 import {